CaffeinatedCarter/hackintosh/README.md

         * `USBMap.kext` → [`EFI/CLOVER/kexts/Other/`](EFI/CLOVER/kexts/Other/)
         * `SSDT-USBX.aml` → [`EFI/CLOVER/ACPI/patched/`](EFI/CLOVER/ACPI/patched/)
         * `SSDT-USBX.dsl` → [`EFI/CLOVER/ACPI/patched/`](EFI/CLOVER/ACPI/patched/)
-5. Modify the Clover configuration on the EFI partition of `Macintosh SSD`
+5. Modify the OpenCore configuration on the EFI partition of `Macintosh SSD`
     * ACPI
       * Remove the `change EHC2 to EH02` patch (not present on this system)
     * Kernel and Kext Patches